Epidemic Of Health Care Waste: From $1,877 Ear Piercing To ICU Overuse

 Chang and his team also reviewed the use of intensive care at 94 hospitals in two states, Maryland and Washington, focusing on four common conditions that can lead to treatment in an intensive care unit.

 They found wide variation in the types of patients hospitals determined needed intensive care.
 One hospital put 16 percent of patients with diabetic ketoacidosis, a serious condition that can result in a coma, in intensive care, while another hospital did so with 81 percent of such patients.
-The range for patients with pulmonary embolisms was from 5 percent to 44 percent and for those with congestive heart failure, it was 4 percent to 49 percent.
+The range for patients with pulmonary embolisms was from 5 percent to 44 percent, and for those with congestive heart failure, it was 4 percent to 49 percent.

 Chang attributes the difference to doctors using intensive care based on their habits, hunches or training.
 Profit, he said, may also be a motive, but it didn't appear to be a driving force.